CamrynTidsworth/Google_Data_Analytics_Capstone_Cyclistic_Case_Study/README.md

 * Encourage casual riders to integrate cycling into their daily lifestyle, perhaps by emphasizing the health benefits and cost-effectiveness of exercising and commuting by bike.
 * Focus more physical advertising materials like posters, billboards, etc. in the center of the city where there is the highest density of riders.

-Thank you to the Google Data Analytics Professional Certificate for equiping me with the knowledge and skills to complete this case study.
+Thank you to the Google Data Analytics Professional Certificate for equipping me with the knowledge and skills to complete this case study.
 I am excited to continue to learn, analyze, and shape data-driven decisions with the tools showcased here.
 Finally, thank you all for reading this article, and please do not hesitate to offer constructive feedback.